adamchalmers/blog/content/crazy-compile-time.md

 cargo clean && cargo build --release --timings
 ```

 to generate a nice diagram showing why it was taking so long.
-The culprint was clearly the KittyCAD Rust API client.
+The culprit was clearly the KittyCAD Rust API client.
 The cargo `--timings` diagram can't show me why that crate takes so long to build, though.
 I knew it didn't always take that long, so something must have changed.

 We use GitHub Actions a lot at KittyCAD, so I looked back through the action runs for publishing our CLI, and found the exact commit where our compile-times suddenly got crazy long.